“Chuck and the guys are in the basement.”

 “Yeah, but he looks out first to make sure no one’s followed us,” said Curt.

-Tess passed Steve another note on the sly: “I creep out and follow them.”
+Tess passed Steve another note on the sly: “I creep out of the trees and follow them.”

-Steve quietly rolled a twenty-sided die to see if she made noise, and it came up a four.
+Steve quietly rolled a twenty-sided die to see if she made noise, and it came up a four, indicating she did.

 Steve said, “Arslan goes back and sticks his head into the sunlight, listening for a moment.
 He’s just about to withdraw, when he hears a branch crack back in the tree stand across the stream.”